oxheadalpha/teztnets/idiazabalnet-about.markdown

 ```

 > 💡 Again, to keep your processes alive in background:
-> [color=purple]
+>
 > ```bash=4
 > nohup tezos-baker-alpha run with local node ~/.tezos-node faucet > ./baker-idiazabalnet.log &
 > ```

-Note that you need a minimum amount of tez to get rights.
+Note that you need a minimum amount of tez to get baking rights, and it will take you several cycles to start baking.